dimitraka/parallel-and-distributed-systems/4.rcm/README.md

 #### Parallelization of RCM ####

 RCM is an algorithm worth parallelizing due to its multiple and time-consuming calculations for matrices with large dimensions.
 There were noticed two main parts whose parallelization enhances the execution time of the algorithm.
+OpenMP code is 80% faster than the sequential one and 65% faster than MATLAB.
+Tests were run on an <b> Intel® Core™ i7-8550U CPU @ 1.80GHz × 8 </b> machine.

 ![results](https://github.com/dimitraka/parallel-and-distributed-systems/blob/master/4.rcm/plots/graph.png)